massma/website/website-src/ccc.md

 ---
-pagetitle: "The Communal Climate Machine"
+pagetitle: "The Communal Climate Consciousness"
 ---

-The Communal Climate Machine (CCM)
+The Communal Climate Consciousness (CCC)
 ==========================================================================

 The goal of this project is to build a tool that **allows any